jax-ml/jax-ai-stack/docs/digits_diffusion_model.md

 ### Diffusion Model

-Now it is time to create the second part o your diffusion model.
-It wil rely on the UNet model and will include all the layers needed to perform the diffusion operations.
+Now it is time to create the second part of your diffusion model.
+It will rely on the UNet model and will include all the layers needed to perform the diffusion operations.

 This class implements the diffusion process with:
 - Forward diffusion (adding noise)